-There can be a huge range of factors that lead to Young People residing in temporary or exempt accommodation.
-Many face multiple disadvantages for example they are often trauma survivors, have fled violence or have experience of the care and criminal justice systems.
-In exempt accommodations rents often in excess of £400 per week are covered by housing benefit.
+There can be a huge range of factors that lead to young people residing in temporary or exempt accommodation.
+For example, many young residents of temporary accommodation are care experienced or have spent time in custody.
+In exempt accommodations rents rents are very high as they are exempt from benefit caps.
 This has the effect of locking residents out of the legal economy, as the minute they enter work they become liable for a significant portion of the inflated rent due to the housing benefit taper rate.

 In the UK the average person moves out of their family home aged 25.
 Therefore, we can assume most people do not develop the financial resources or independent living skills to obtain and retain a tenancy until their mid 20’s.
 For those with multiple disadvantages the barriers often seem insurmountable, particularly when the high rents in their temporary or exempt accommodation limit their ability to work.